Threat Prioritization & Risk Scoring

 | Tampering | Data integrity violation | +20% if checksums missing | Add HMAC validation, immutable audit logs, CSP headers |

-Implementation Step: Extend your threat registry schema to include stride_category, composite_score, and remediation_action_id.
-Enforce schema validation at CI stage to prevent un-scored threats from entering production.
+Extend your threat registry schema to include stride_category, composite_score, and remediation_action_id.
+Enforce schema validation at the CI stage so un-scored threats cannot enter production:

 {